aroberge/ideas/ideas/examples/function_simplest_readme.rst

     2. Get the source code of that module
     3. Execute that source code, subject to some information reported in step 1.

-An import hook is an additional tool that you create to do this.
+An import hook is an additional tool that you create to do these three steps.
 Once written, you add it to ``sys.meta_path`` so that Python's import machinery can make use of it.